Hide (unit): Norman England

 Domesday Book, recording the results of the survey made on the orders of William I in 1086, states in hides (or carucates or sulungs as the case might be) the assessed values of estates throughout the area covered by the survey.
 Usually it gives this information for 1086 and 1066, but some counties were different and only showed this information for one of those dates.
 By that time the assessments showed many anomalies.
 Many of the hide assessments on lands held by tenants-in-chief were reduced between 1066 and 1086 in order to effect an exemption from or reduction in tax; this again shows that the hide is a tax assessment, not an area of land.

-Sometimes, the assessment in hides is given both for the whole manor and for the demesne land (i.e. the lord's own demesne) included in it.
-Dr Sally Harvey has suggested that the ploughland data in Domesday Book was intended to be used for a complete re-assessment but, if so, it was never actually made.
+Sometimes the assessment in hides is given both for the whole manor and for the demesne land (i.e. the lord's own demesne) included in it.
+Harvey suggests that the ploughland data in Domesday Book was intended to be used for a complete re-assessment, but if so it was never actually made.
 The Pipe Rolls, where they are available, show that levies were based largely on the old assessments, though with some amendments and exemptions.

-The last recorded levy was for 1162-3 during the reign of Henry II, but the tax was not formally abolished and Henry II thought of using it again between 1173 and 1175.
-The old assessments were used for a tax on land in 1193-4 to raise money for King Richard's ransom.
+The last recorded levy was for 1162-63 during the reign of Henry II, but the tax was not formally abolished, and Henry II thought of using it again between 1173 and 1175.
+The old assessments were used for a tax on land in 1193-94 to raise money for King Richard's ransom.

 Relationship to other terms

 A hide was usually made up of four virgates although exceptionally Sussex had eight virgates to the hide.
-A similar measure was used in the northern Danelaw, known as a carucate, consisting of eight bovates, and Kent used a system based on a "sulung", consisting of four yokes, which was larger than the hide and on occasion treated as equivalent to two hides.
+A similar measure was used in the northern Danelaw, known as a carucate, consisting of eight bovates, and Kent used a system based on a sulung, consisting of four yokes, which was larger than the hide and on occasion treated as equivalent to two hides.
 These measures had a different origin, signifying the amount of land which could be cultivated by one plough team as opposed to a family holding, but all later became artificial fiscal assessments.

 In some counties in Domesday Book (e.g. Cambridgeshire), the hide is sometimes shown as consisting of 120 acres (30 acres to the virgate), but as Darby explains: "The acres are, of course, not units of area, but geld acres, i.e. units of assessment".
 In other words, this was a way of dividing the tax assessment on the hide between several owners of parts of the land assessed.
-The owner of land assessed at 40 notional (or 'fiscal') acres in a village assessed at 10 hides and paying geld of 2 shillings per hide would be responsible for one-third (40/120) of 2 shillings—that is, 8 pence—though his land might be considerably more or less than 40 modern statute acres in extent.
+The owner of land assessed at 40 notional (or fiscal) acres in a village assessed at 10 hides and paying geld of 2 shillings per hide would be responsible for one-third (40/120) of 2 shillings—that is, 8 pence—though his land might be considerably more or less than 40 modern statute acres in extent.

-The surname Huber (also anglicized as Hoover) is based on the equivalent German word Hube, a unit of land a farmer might own.